NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/authentication.rst.txt

 Keycloak supports many External Identity Providers, but has only been tested using its own authentication.
 `More information about RedHat Keycloak. <https://www.keycloak.org/documentation>`_

-A sample Keycloak Realm import file, configured as specified below and containing no users, can be found `in our github repo. <https://github.com/NUWCDIVNPT/stig-manager/tree/main/docker/keycloak>`_
+A sample Docker-compose orchestration, using a Keycloak image configured as specified below and containing Demo users, can be found `on our Docker Hub page. <https://hub.docker.com/r/nuwcdivnpt/stig-manager>`_

 Keycloak Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~